Visa policy of New Zealand

 A New Zealand general entry stamp issued to a temporary entry class visa holder.

 A New Zealand Visitor Visa stamp granted on arrival to a visa waiver traveller.

 A New Zealand Resident Visa stamp granted on arrival under the Trans-Tasman Travel Arrangement on an Australian travel document.
 These stamps have been discontinued from 19 March 2018.

-Both Australian citizens travelling on a Valid Australian Passport and permanent residents of Australia that present a valid Permanent Visa or Resident Return Visa are deemed to hold resident status in New Zealand upon arrival under the Trans-Tasman travel arrangement.
+Both Australian citizens travelling on a valid Australian Passport and permanent residents of Australia that present a valid Permanent Visa or Resident Return Visa are deemed to hold resident status in New Zealand upon arrival under the Trans-Tasman travel arrangement.

 Visitors must hold passports that are valid for at least 3 months beyond the period of intended stay.
-Visitors are required to hold proof of sufficient funds to cover their stay: NZD 1,000 per person per month of stay or NZD 400 if accommodation has been prepaid.
+Visitors are required to hold proof of sufficient funds to cover their stay: NZ$1,000 per person per month of stay or NZ$400 if accommodation has been prepaid.
 Visitors are required to hold documents required for their next destination.